ordinals/ord/markdown/bounties.md

 ### Disclaimer

 Be careful!
 Losing and accidental submissions will not be returned.
-You are encouraged to send the minimum number of sats possible, i.e., exactly at the dust limit.
+You are encouraged to send the minimum number of sats possible, i.e., exactly the dust limit.

 ### Questions?